yfchen12/SOFTENG754_Group18/readme.md

 Open another terminal/cmd, navigate to the project folder, run `mvn clean test` to start the test.

 When test complete, run `allure serve target/allure-results` to generate and host the report.

+Please ensure Google Chrome is installed and updated to version 83.